damonmac/learn-xgboost/README.md

 * How should we generate features from this data?
 * What if data is missing?
 * What about partial name parts matching?
-* Do I need to represent data being close or missing?
+* Do I need to represent close or missing data?

 Xgboost by default considers missing data to be zero, and you will see that libsvm formatted vectors in sparse form only show the non-zero features.
 To start you need to first review the [xgboost tutorial and training data](https://xgboost.readthedocs.io/en/latest/get_started.html) - including the [Text Input Format](https://xgboost.readthedocs.io/en/latest/tutorials/input_format.html) details describing DMatrix input.